 The materials NEVER to use in outdoor garden buildings are chipboard, OSB board (sometimes referred to Sterling board or wafer board) and plywood unless is specially made to be used in outdoor conditions.
 The reason I know this is that when I started my garden shed company back in 1979 I did use chipboard for the shed floors and found quite quickly when it got wet it disintegrated.
 I moved on from that to OSB board which claimed to be better and again found that when it got wet the damp made the boards swell and eventually fail.
 So following that experience we made the conscious decision to only use solid timber T&G boards and the special moisture resistant V313 standard boarded floor.
 Since then we have not had a single problem with any shed or summerhouse floor.

 You will find that most shed makers which don't use proper timber for their shed or summerhouse floors will possibly describe their floors as 'sheet material' floors.
 The reason for this is that they know consumers are getting more clued up as to the failings of chipboard and OSB boards and will reject any sheds with those types of boards.
 By calling them sheet materials they hope you do not associate their shed floors with these inferior materials.
 If you are not sure ask the shed manufacturer - are the floors made from chipboard, OSB board, wafer board or sterling board.
 If yes - do NOT buy unless you accept the risks with those type of boards.

 The reason these shed floors are made using these inferior materials is based solely on cost and not on providing a long lasting quality garden shed.
 You will also find that these cheap floors are excluded from any warranty or guarantee as the manufacturers won't take the risk and leave that up to you.
 Just ask them the question directly!!

-My advice is based on 39 years in the garden sheds business and you can get more information about shed and summer house floors on this page and this page.
+My advice is based on 39 years in the garden sheds business.